ZsoltTuri/2019_rTMS-EEG/ReadMe.md

-# TITLE
+# Weak rTMS-induced electric fields produce neural entrainment in humans

-This repository contains data and analysis scripts for our manuscript entitled "TITLE".
+This repository contains data and analysis scripts for our manuscript entitled "Weak rTMS-induced electric fields produce neural entrainment in humans".

 If you want to use data or analysis scripts in a research publication, please cite [our manuscript](http://link).